+Pandora's Box

-Pandora's Box - Get the Facts about a Constitutional Convention
+Get the Facts about a Constitutional Convention

-Under the New York State Constitution (Article 19, §2), every 20 years the people of the Empire State are asked a seemingly simple ballot question; "Shall there be a convention to revise the constitution and amend same?"
-These twelve simple words that will appear on the top of the ballot on November 7, 2017, will have a huge impact on not just NYSUT members, but every citizen of the state.
-From teachers and school staff, to the children who will be entering pre-K the very next year, all of us will have a stake in the outcome of this important vote.
+Under the New York State Constitution (Article 19, §2), the people of the Empire State are asked every 20 years a seemingly simple ballot question: "Shall there be a convention to revise the constitution and amend same?"
+These 12 simple words will appear on the top of the ballot on Nov.
+7, 2017, and could have a huge impact on NYSUT members, and every citizen of the state.
+All of us, from retirees, teachers and school staff, higher education faculty and health care and human services professionals to the children who will enter pre-K or college the very next year, have a stake in the outcome of this important vote.

-This document is designed to help you better understand the convention and amendment process, why it is important to you as a NYSUT member and what steps we will need to take as a union to protect our rights.
+This document is designed to help you better understand the convention and amendment process, why it is important to you as a NYSUT member and what steps we must take as a union to protect our rights.

-Constitutional Convention vs. Constitutional Amendments; What's the difference?
+Constitutional Convention vs. Constitutional Amendments What's the difference?

 The state constitution can be amended in two ways.
-The first way to enact changes to the constitution is through the passage of individual bills by two separately elected state Legislatures (Article 19, §1).
-Bills just as this propose specific amendment questions which then appear on the November ballot.
-Most recently this process was undertaken in 2013, when several constitutional amendments ranging from the expansion of casino gaming in New York state to the sale of specific tracks of land within the constitutionally protected Adirondack Park were voted on by the people.
+The first way is through passage of individual bills by two separately elected state Legislatures (Article 19, §1).
+Bills such as these propose specific amendment questions that then appear on the November ballot.
+Most recently, this process was undertaken in 2013, when several constitutional amendments, ranging from the expansion of casino gaming in New York state to the sale of specific tracks of land within the constitutionally protected Adirondack Park, were voted on by the people.
 All but one, increasing the mandatory retirement age for state judges, was passed and became part of the state constitution.
 This process has been used 200 times since the last major constitutional revision in 1894.

-The second process for amending the New York State Constitution involves holding a constitutional convention (Article 19, §2).
-The question of whether to undertake this endeavor must go before the voters every 20 years and allows for much wider modifications of the constitution than the single amendment process; including a full rewrite of the document.
-If the voters approve holding the convention, three delegate's per-State Senate District and fifteen atlarge delegates are elected at the next scheduled general election.
-These delegates can include sitting members of the State Legislature, political party leaders or other office holders.
-The convention meets in Albany the following April for an unspecified duration, deliberates and then publishes their suggested amendments.
+The second process for amending the state constitution involves holding a constitutional convention (Article 19, §2).
+That question must go before the voters every 20 years and allows for much wider modifications of the constitution than the single amendment process; including a total rewrite of the document.
+If voters approve holding the convention, three delegates per-state senate district and 15 at-large delegates are elected at the next general election.
+These delegates can include sitting members of the state Legislature, political party leaders or other office holders.
+The convention delegates meet in Albany the following April for an unspecified duration, deliberate and then publish their suggested amendments.
 The proposed changes are then submitted to the voters, either individually or as a group, with another public referendum vote no sooner than six weeks after the adjournment of the convention.
-This process has been used nine times (1777, 1801, 1821, 1846, 1867, 1894, 1915, 1938 and 1967) to undertake major re-writes of the state constitution.
-Some of these conventions succeeded with voters accepting the suggested changes, while other convention recommendations were soundly rejected by the voters as was the case in 1967.
+This process has been used nine times (1777, 1801, 1821, 1846, 1867, 1894, 1915, 1938 and 1967) to undertake major rewrites of the state constitution.
+Some of these conventions succeeded with voters accepting the suggested changes, while other convention recommendations were soundly rejected by the voters, as was the case in 1967.